 ABET is considered important a sector skills priority in this sector, over and above the constitutional right to basic education for all citizens.
 Fasset has developed a user-friendly ABET Guideline, entitled “EmployerGuide to Adult Basic Education and Training and Implementation in the Workplace”.
-They also have an ABET brochure availabe for downloading with more information and guidelines on ABET training in the financial sector.

 Manufacturing, Engineering and Related Services Sector Education and Training Authority (merSETA)

+(Please note, the merSETA website was not operational on the 22nd September 2022).
 Many workers in the manufacturing, engineering and related services sector lack the required basic education to enable them to access further learning and development.
 Workplace basic education and training is important to increase the development of skills in the manufacturing, engineering and related services sectors.
 The MERSETA has since its establishment implemented large scale Adult Basic Education and Training (ABET) projects aimed employees in companies in the manufacturing, engineering and related services sectors.
 Find out more.